Ghost (Swedish band): Meliora (2015–2017)

 In early 2017, Tobias Forge was sued by former Ghost members Simon Söderberg, Mauro Rubino, Martin Hjertstedt, and Henrik Palm as part of a royalties dispute.
 The four, who left Ghost in 2016, filed the suit in the district court of Linköping, Sweden and accused Forge, who was in charge of the band's business affairs, of withholding financial information and payments to the other members.
 The former members also claimed that "Our vocalist and former friend is now attempting to, in an underhanded and shameless way, transform Ghost from a band into a solo project with hired musicians."
-Forge claimed that "no legal partnership" ever existed between the other members and himself; they were paid a fixed salary to perform and execute the band's image as he instructed as "musicians for hire."
+Forge claimed that "no legal partnership" ever existed between the other members and himself; they were paid a fixed salary to perform and execute the band's image as he instructed as "musicians for hire".
 He also stated that he refers to Ghost as a solo project, "Even though I've never wanted it that way, but at the end of the day, that is what it is.
 I mean, I started it in 2006, and no one that was ever in the band in 2016 was even on the first record.
 Call it solo, if you want to, but I call it a project."
+The legal action against Forge is what revealed his identity.

 On 24 August 2017, the band released their final music video from Meliora for their song "He Is".
-It premiered at Saint Vitus Bar in New York City the day before.
 During the final show of the Popestar Tour on 30 September 2017, Papa Emeritus III was dragged off stage at the end of the performance.
 A new incarnation called "Papa Emeritus Zero" was introduced on stage, later named "Papa Nihil".
 The band released their first live album titled Ceremony and Devotion digitally on 8 December 2017, with a physical release following on 19 January 2018.